 We are meant to connect.

 If love and connection are difficult for you, you’re missing out on a major pleasure of life.
 Therapy can help you warm up to life and to other people, so that you can more fully live in whatever time you have left!
-If you’d like to start living more fully, give me a call at 212-353-0296 or send me an email, and we’ll get started.
+If you’d like to learn more, reach out to me here.
 I look forward to speaking with you.